 This will be the main title of your content.
 This will be what grabs your audience’s attention.
 If you start your journey by writing a blog, then this is the hook that will draw your audience’s attention to your content or blog post.

 This is where you define what the content type is or perhaps where it will be used.
-Such as, is it a blog, podcast, email, eBook, perhaps a how-to guide.
+Such as, is it a blog, podcast, email, eBook, or perhaps a how-to guide.
 This will dictate how much work needs to be completed to generate the information required to be of high value.

 This is the date on which the content gets published onto your channels.
 This is your deadline date.
-The date in which all the work for this piece of information needs to be completed.
+The date on which all the work for this piece of information needs to be completed.
 You might also jot down republishing dates too or make a note of how much time passes before the content is repurposed (and possibly on which channel).

 This date can work as a core milestone so that all research and brainstorming ideas are assembled, and a rough form of the article takes shape.
 It’s an opportunity to make sure it meets the overall objectives of your campaign, or the desired outcomes before it’s too late.

-This can also be assigned into any of your team’s editorial calendars, especially if you have more than one piece being written at any one time.
+This can also be assigned to any of your team’s editorial calendars, especially if you have more than one piece being written at any one time.
 You might want to send out some teaser social posts around this time.
 Especially if you are gearing up for a big promotion later in the month or quarter.